James Barton / joined The Ship in 1973

 He attended the University of Illinois and fell in with the fruitful music scene at the Red Herring, fascinated by the quality of work by such singer-songwriters as Thom Bishop, Linn Brown, Dan Fogelberg, and The Ship.
 Needless to say, the opportunity to join The Ship in 1973 provided a platform to write and play music at a higher level than he’d been used to.

 After The Ship disbanded, Jim and his family landed in Chicago, then Lexington, KY, then Philadelphia, where he continued doing voiceovers and singing commercial jingles.
 Then the call from Mark Hamby arrived carrying the possibility of getting the band back together (after some 35 years!) for the Channing-Murray Centennial.
-After a long moment of total disbelief, Jim declared it was a fine idea then pulled out his guitar to work on his callouses.
+After a long moment of total disbelief, Jim declared it a fine idea and pulled out his guitar to start rebuilding his callouses.